- Follow The Disciple's Road on WordPress.com

 Jesus: The Final Blood Sacrifice

-Posted in Christ's Death, God's Provision, Salvation, Series: "Salvation", The Lord's Supper, The Old Testament Law, The Trinity
+Posted in Christ's Death, Eternity, God's Holiness, God's Provision, Sacrifice, Salvation, Series: "Salvation", The Gospel, The Lord's Supper, The Old Testament Law, The Trinity

-Tagged a cleansing for sin, a covering for sin, Hebrews 10:11-14, Jesus slain from the foundation of the world, Jesus the Lamb of God, passages to support the Trinity, Revelation 13:8, the blood of Jesus
+Tagged a cleansing for sin, a covering for sin, Hebrews 10:11-14, jesus, Jesus slain from the foundation of the world, Jesus the Lamb of God, passages to support the Trinity, Revelation 13:8, Sacrifice, the blood of Jesus, The New Testament, The Old Testament

 Tagged Adam and Eve teaching Cain and Abel, blood atonement, blood sacrifices in the law, Cain the first apostate, I will pass over you, Noah took seven animals, the meaning of the old testament sacrifices, the Passover lamb